-Biology (0203) Full Year, 1 Credit Fee: \$10.00

-Prerequisite: Physical Science
+Biology (0203) Full Year, 1 Credit Fee: \$10.00 Prerequisite: Physical Science

 This course investigates the composition, diversity, complexity and interconnectedness of life on Earth.
 Fundamental concepts of heredity and evolution provide a framework through inquiry-based instruction to explore the living world, the physical environment and the interactions within and between them.
 Students engage in investigations to understand and explain the behavior of living things in a variety of scenarios that incorporate scientific reasoning, analysis, communication skills and real-world applications.
+The course includes many enriched laboratory experiences.
+Students in this course will take a State of Ohio End-of-Course Exam.

-Honors Biology 9 (0203H) Full Year, 1 Credit

-Prerequisite: "B" or higher in 8th grade physical science, teacher recommendation, and a high standardized test score
+Honors Biology 9 (0203H) Full Year, 1 Credit Fee: \$10.00 Prerequisite: "B" or higher in 8th grade physical science, teacher recommendation, and a high standardized test score